 This loss results from a combination of direct and indirect costs associated with low productivity, such as overtime bonuses, loss of sales, etc.

-While there are a number of reasons for workplace absenteeism, low morale and stress are two culprits most employers miss – both, textbook symptoms of disengagement.
+While there are a of reasons for workplace absenteeism, low morale and stress are two culprits most employers miss – both, textbook symptoms of disengagement.

 As per Gallup’s findings, companies that focus on employee engagement experience lower employee absenteeism.